Posted on 03 September 2018

 In Zambia, WWF has been working and supporting conservation of natural resources for over 50 years in various landscapes including the Kafue, Bangweulu, Luangwa and the Upper Zambezi.
 At the heart of WWF Zambia’s 2030 vision is the secure and sustainable management of the environment, natural resources and biodiversity for people and nature.
 The Upper Zambezi is a vital conservation landscape that represents a completely free-flowing ecosystem that plays a disproportionately important role in supporting the health of the river, livelihoods of people and resilience of socio-economic development further downstream in the region.

-- Joint meeting between Consultant and WWF to finalize task proposal, methodology, tools, material, target audience, timeframe at WWF Zambia Country Office (ZCO).
+- Joint meeting between Consultant and WWF to finalize task proposal, methodology, tools, material, target audience and timeframe at WWF Zambia Country Office (ZCO) in Lusaka.

-- Draft report of the whole assignment to be presented to all the stakeholders in their respective districts.
+- Draft report of the whole assignment to be presented to all the stakeholders in Kalabo and Mongu.